reiver/learn-golang-in-one-day/README.md

 And if you learn how to do this, and choose to pursue a career doing this, you can get paid a lot _because_ you are willing to **persevere** —
 _because_ you are willing to work for hours, weeks, months, or even years, on a problem until you figure it out and solve it.

+### You Learn Through Failure And Suffering

+There are different ways you learn.

+One way is by learning from other people.

+Another way is by trying stuff, making mistakes, and learning from those mistakes.

+Some mistakes are failtures.

+When you make some mistakes you might suffer.

+That is OK.
+That is part of how you learn.

+You learn form failure.

+You learn from sufferring.

+Don't be afraid to fail.
+Don't be afraid to suffer.

+It is normal.

 ____________________